franzbu/EnhancedSpaces.spoon/README.md

 'Still, this is nothing groundbrakingly new', I hear you say, and you are right.
 You might be surprised, though, what difference a slightly altered approach can make.
 But read on and judge for yourself.

-One last thing before we dive in: SpaceHammer has been designed to handle your windows and mSpaces by using keyboard shortcuts; however, similar to other operations, at times it is simpler and faster to use keyboard and pointing device together.
+One last thing before we dive in: SpaceHammer has been designed to handle your windows and mSpaces by using keyboard shortcuts; however, similar to other desktop operations, at times it is simpler and faster to use keyboard and pointing device together.
 Thus SpaceHammer provides a pointer device alternative whenever it has the potential to be beneficial.

 ## Installation